-We caught up with Rowena Edwards who graduated from the Building Crafts College’s Fine Woodwork – Furniture Making course in July 2017.
+We caught up with Rowena Edwards who graduated from the Building Crafts College’s 2 Year Fine Woodwork Diploma course in July 2017.

 What did you enjoy most about studying at the BCC?